-The Nostromo is a commercial mining ship on its way back to Earth with a payload of minerals.
+Alien begins with the Nostromo, a commercial mining ship, on its way back to Earth with a payload of minerals.
 Midway, the ship’s computer, Mother, wakes the crew from stasis so they can answer a signal from an unknown planetoid.

 Reluctantly, the crew reluctantly responds to it, and finds the wreckage of an unidentified ship on its surface.
 While exploring the ship, one crew member, Kane, finds a cache of organic pods.
 A face-hugger, a kind of embryo parasite, attacks him.
 The creature wraps itself around his head, and forces a tube down his throat.
 The alien only intends to keep him alive until it can impregnate him with an alien baby.

 Against Ripley’s advice, Captain Dallas breaks quarantine, and takes Kane back onto the ship.
 Eventually, the face-hugger dies and falls off.
 Kane is happy to be awake and looks as healthy as ever.
 However, an alien bursts from his chest at dinner, significantly damaging the good health he temporarily enjoyed.
 A small, menacing alien emerges from his chest cavity, and scurries away into the darkness.

 The creature bleeds a potent acid.
 So, the crew attempts to track it down, and kill it with fire.
 However, the crew soon finds that the creature has grown, at an incredible pace, into a large, human-like killing machine with incredible strength and resilience to harm.
 It kills Brett, and carries him away with ease.
 Captain Dallas tries to corner it the air ducts, but is mauled after an intense chase.

 A split arises in the crew.
 Lambert wants to escape.
 Ripley, now in charge, says they must trap and kill the alien, since their life support pod won’t handle the remaining crew members, and they would die if they tried.